vitorueno/morse-translater/README.md

 # :running: Running the Program

+## GUI

-Since this project focuses on the simplicity, only one command is necessary to start the program (make sure to be in the project directory):
+Since this project focuses on the simplicity, only one command is necessary to start the GUI program (make sure to be in the project directory):

+> `python -m morse run`

+## CLI

+Alternatively, you can use the following commands in order to encrypt or decrypt morse code:

+> `python -m morse code 'my message to be encrypted'`

-> `python -m morse`
+> `python -m morse decode '... --- ...'`

 # :chart_with_upwards_trend: Next Steps

 I want to continually improve this program even though it's very simple, so these are the main things I will update or include in the future:

-- CLI options
+- Create an executable
 - Prettify the GUI
 - Fix bugs